ReScience/ReScience-submission/article/Larisch-2018.md

 on the depolarizing of the postsynaptic membrane potential, as observed in voltage-clamp [@Ngezahayo2000] and stationary-depolarization experiments [@Artola1990].
 Further, they could reproduce experimental finding, from spike pair repetition and triplet experiments [@Sjoestroem2001], as well as spike bursting experiments [@Nevian2006].
-They were able to show that their learning rule can develop stable weights, as needed for learning the receptive fields of V1 simple cells.
+They were able to show that their learning rule can develop stable weights, as needed for learning the receptive fields of simple cells in the primary visual cortex (V1).
 Therefore, they implemented a homeostatic mechanism to control the amount of generated LTD, based on the relationship between the average postsynaptic membrane potential and a reference value.